Grammar-Quizzes › Writing Aids › Confusing Words › Rise vs. Raise

 Related page: Intransitive verbs

 ¹Dough "rises" on its own, but the baker "raises" the dough with yeast.
-Also the product may be described as "raised", for example, My husband bought a raised (Adj) doughnut. ; Dough is raised (passive) with yeast. "leavened"
+Also the product may be described as "raised", for example, My husband bought a raised (Adj) doughnut. ; Dough is raised (passive) with yeast. "leavened".
+This term may differ among indivduals in the profession of baking.

 raised (Adj) – leavened by yeast rather than baking powder or baking soda., Bread Raised Without Gluten (label on package of bread) [participial adj]